-Place the next course back to the desired tread depth.
-For best results, offset the cuts to create a bond pattern with the step below.
+Place coping blocks using the Step Groove (page7) for proper nosing, utilizing closed-end coping on either end.
+Overhang the ends for a more modern appearance (optional).For best results, offset the cuts to create a bond pattern with the risers below.
+Place another row of corner or coping blocks directly behind tread/coping.
 Fill the reinforced zone with imported, free draining gravel and compact to 95% SPD.
-Place a geogrid reinforcement layer.

-Finish off with coping blocks.
+Repeat until desired wall height is achieved and finish off with coping blocks.